Lind-Project/lind-wasm/docs/internal/memory.md

 The vmmap internally uses a [discrete interval tree](https://docs.rs/nodit/latest/nodit/) to manage memory regions efficiently.
 This data structure functions similarly to a balanced tree, enabling fast lookups, insertions, and deletions of memory mappings.
 It supports optimized allocation by quickly identifying contiguous free memory blocks.
 Additionally, it ensures proper handling of updates, such as modifying protections or removing entries, by correctly managing overlapping regions through splitting or merging.
 Other key features include address range queries to validate memory access and enforce permissions, as well as functions for translating addresses between user space and system memory.

+**Internal Operation Details**: All vmmap operations use page numbers internally, not byte addresses, aligning with the underlying system memory model for efficient address space management.
+When operations modify only part of an existing memory entry, the system automatically creates new entries for unchanged portions while preserving their original attributes, ensuring fine-grained control over memory regions.

 ### Why the Vmmap is Necessary

 Without a vmmap, syscalls like mmap() and munmap() could still be implemented using a greedy approach with memory.grow, similar to how other systems simulate file-backed mmap, as described above.
 However, this method would be unsuitable for multi-processing and would violate POSIX compliance, as we explain in this section.